rulerdo/vmanage_api/README.md

 It includes a class and functions to handle authentication process and to send basic API requests to vManage

+It also has the option to upload sofware images files to vmanage, files need to be saved under the images folder

 This repository is going to be used for training and there are some test files that are only relevant for it, if you are using the app on your own please ignore them

 ## Installation